The Crossplay App

 Crossplay is a two-player word game app – players take turns building words off one another, earning points, and competing to win.

-Crossplay is available regardless of subscription status, however you must create a New York Times account or log in with an existing New York Times account to play.
+Crossplay is free to play and available regardless of subscription status, however you must create a New York Times account or log in with an existing New York Times account to play.
 Signing into an account will allow you to play Crossplay across multiple devices while retaining your progress and stats, and have the ability to play against the computer, play against friends or even match with other players at your level.

 Select an option below to learn more: